nimorga/MissionDemolition-Project-2/README.md

 - **Challenge**: The flag introduces a timing element, where the player needs to account for the flag’s movement when launching projectiles.
 In harder levels, the flag moves faster, raising the difficulty.
 - **Strategy**: Players can choose to avoid the flag or attempt to use it to their benefit, adding an extra layer of tactical depth to the game.

-#### Technical Details
-- **Difficulty Scaling**: Early levels feature slower flag movement to allow players to adjust, while later levels have faster, more erratic flag movements to increase the challenge.

 #### Impact on Player Experience
 This feature enhances the gameplay by introducing a moving, unpredictable obstacle that players must contend with.
 It makes each shot more engaging and adds variety to the levels, creating a richer, more immersive experience overall.